mcascione/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+`.map` iterates over an array and returns a new array.
+As it iterates, it can perform functionality on each item of the array.
+The items will then be returned in the new array.
+It is frequently used to "do something" to each item, like multiply each item by 2 and return the resulting items in the new array.

+`.filter` iterates over an array, passes each item through a boolean test, and returns a new array with the items that passed the test.
+It is frequently used for filtering an array of elements by a specific conditions to remove extraneous data.

+`.reduce` iterates over an array and returns a single value.
+The syntax for `.reduce` is different from `.filter` and .`map` because it takes a reducer function with two values: an accumulator and a current value.
+The accumulator is what gets updated and returned from the reducer function.
+It is most frequently used to reshape large sets of data into a single value (e.g., averages or sums).

 2. Explain the difference between a callback and a higher order function.

 3. Explain what a closure is.